mahimalmuntashir/Student-Transcript-Management-System/README.md

 - **Data Persistence**: Saves all information into a `student.csv` file upon exiting the system.

 ---
+## Instructions
+- When starting the program, display the welcome info along with the menu:
+- The user can choose a module by pressing a relevant number;
+- A module will be executed according to the user’s choice;
+- The transcript is demanded to include the following information about a student: Major, ID, Name, Gender, Subject, Score;
+- If a specific student is searched, the user can choose to modify or to delete this student’s information;
+- The transcript will be saved when the system is quitted, and all info will be exported into a file called student.csv.
+- Execution example of each module:

 ## Transcript Information
 Each student's transcript includes: